When do I need planning permission?

 - The contact address of the developer (including an email address if electronic communication is acceptable to the developer)

-When this information is received by the Local Planning Authority it will be checked to make sure that the proposal meets with all relevant permitted development restrictions and that the submission includes the above information.
-The developer will be advised if the submission is not in the correct form and/or the proposal would not benefit from permitted development allowances.
+When this information is received by us it will be checked to make sure that the proposal meets with all relevant permitted development restrictions.
+The submission must include the above information.
+The developer will be advised if the submission is not in the correct form.
+The developer will be advised if the proposal would not benefit from permitted development allowances.

 Application for prior approval of a proposed larger home extension form (PDF: 286Kb / 3 pages) is available to download from the Planning Portal's website.

-If an objection is received within the consultation period, from the owner or occupier of any adjoining premises, the developer requires the prior approval of the Local Planning Authority.
-It is at this stage that the LPA has to consider the impact of the extension on the amenity of any adjoining premises.
-In order to consider the impact on amenity the Local Planning Authority can ask the developer for further information that is reasonably required to enable a proper consideration to take place.
+If an objection is received within the consultation period from the owner or occupier of any adjoining premises, the developer requires our prior approval.
+We have to consider the impact of the extension on the amenity of any adjoining premises.
+In order to consider the impact on the amenity, we can ask the developer for further information.
+The information is what is reasonably required to enable a proper consideration to take place.

 - Prior approval is granted for the proposed development